-Tony Dow, the all-American Wally on ‘Leave it to Beaver,’ dies at 77
+Tony Dow, the all-American Wally on ‘Leave It to Beaver,’ dies at 77

 Cast as the adorable title character — the exuberant, freckle-faced Theodore “Beaver” Cleaver — was Jerry Mathers, who was 8 when the show began.
 Mr. Dow, who was 12, played the good-natured and athletic older son, Wally, who was developing an interest in girls.
 Ken Osmond had a memorable, recurring role as Wally’s insincere friend Eddie, who is always kissing up to the adults.

 The sitcom began on CBS but appeared for most of its run on the third-place ABC network and never was a big ratings success.
-But thanks to its gentle, wry humor and an appealing ensemble cast, it thrived in syndication.
-The show lasted far longer than more popular family sitcoms of that era, including “The Adventures of Ozzie and Harriet,” “Father Knows Best” and “The Donna Reed Show,” TV scholar Robert Thompson has noted.
+But thanks to its gentle, wry humor and an appealing ensemble cast, it thrived in syndication far longer than more popular family sitcoms of that era, including “The Adventures of Ozzie and Harriet,” “Father Knows Best” and “The Donna Reed Show,” TV scholar Robert Thompson has noted.

 The two actors toured in another romp, “So Long, Stanley!,” for more than a year before Hollywood producers hired them and other surviving members of the original “Leave It to Beaver” cast — Beaumont had died in 1982 — for a CBS-TV movie reunion, “Still the Beaver” (1983).